naimur978/VideoFusion-Executable/README.md

 - Videos are merged in alphabetical order
 - Rename files with numbers (01, 02, 03) for specific order
 - The tool works in any folder - just copy it where you need it
+- Watch for macOS notifications to track progress

 ---
 *Made with ❤️ for simple video merging*